dkfz-unite/unite-indices/Docs/search-criteria.md

 Depending on the index type, the following rules apply:

 - Donors Index - has **all** filters available.
-- Images Index - doesnt have `cell`, `organoid` and `xenograft` filters (images are currently associated only with tumor tissue specimens without parents).
+- Images Index - doesnt have `line`, `organoid` and `xenograft` filters (images are currently associated only with tumor material specimens without parents).
 - Specimens Index - has **all** filters available.
 - Genes Index - has **all** filters available.
 - Variants Index - has **all** filters available.